Louisville vs. Georgia Tech: Odds, spread, over/under - September 1

 Louisville vs. Georgia Tech Betting Trends

-- Louisville won eight games against the spread last season, failing to cover five times.

-- The Cardinals covered the spread once when favored by 7.5 points or more last season (in two opportunities).

-- Georgia Tech won six games against the spread last year, failing to cover six times.
+- Georgia Tech covered six times in 12 chances against the spread last year.

-- When playing as at least 7.5-point underdogs last year, the Yellow Jackets had an ATS record of 4-3.

 Louisville 2023 Futures Odds